saule1508/saule1508.github.io/_drafts/2016-07-25-upgrade-oracle-12.1.0.1-12.1.0.2.md

 ALTER SYSTEM SET DG_BROKER_START=FALSE scope=both sid='*';
 ```

-stop the database and stop the listener, then install the files in the new home
+stop the database and stop the listener on the standby, then install the files in the new home

 ```
 lsrnctl stop